Tech Tip #74: 8 Reasons to Remote Mount Your Perkins or Deutz Oil Filter

 Share

 As we noted in Tech Tip #33: Disposing of Used Lube Oil, a lot of the calls coming into our Tech Support people are about oil.
 This Foley Tech Tip suggests 8 different reasons why you should consider installing a remote oil filter location kit on your Perkins or Deutz engine.
-Our Foley remote mount kits they come with all the hardware, color-coded Goodyear hoses (red in, black out), filter base, etc.
+Our Foley remote mount kits come with all the hardware, color-coded Goodyear hoses (red in, black out), filter base, etc.

 The most common reasons to install a kit are to: